smb374/my-async-rs/book/src/layer/snd/join_handle.md

     result
 }
 ```

 `handle` will use the waker from context `cx` that is used to poll `parent`, while the waker registration uses
 `child`'s index as its key so that `child` can wake `parent` to poll `handle.join()`.

 Since we need to use the key of the spawned future as its key to the waker map, we can only use
-a regular hashmap with a `RwLock` so that we can specify its key.
+a regular hash map with a `RwLock` so that we can specify its key.
 This is the simplest way I've
-tried so far, otherwise we need to make more complicated code so that we don't need to use a hashmap.
+tried so far, otherwise we need to make more complicated code so that we don't need to use a hash map.

-Anyways, that's all for the `Executor`, we'll now move one to the `Scheduler`.
+Anyway, that's all for the `Executor`, we'll now move one to the `Scheduler`.